kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

 To deploy a Redis Cluster, specify `spec.mode` and `spec.cluster` fields in `Redis` CRD.

-The following is an example `Redis` object which creates a Redis cluster with three master nodes each of which has one replica node.
+The following is an example `Redis` object which creates a Redis cluster with three shard nodes each of which has one replica node.

 ```yaml
 apiVersion: kubedb.com/v1